vanHeemstraDesigns/digital-portrait-management/100/README.md

 - You'll get an email from me each of the 5 days, with the lesson of the day.
 - Repeat after me: Finished is better than perfect!
-- Hop into the free [Paintable community](https://discord.com/paintable), where you can share your progress, see how other Challenge participants are doing, and give & get feedback from other digital artists like you.
+- Hop into the free [Paintable community](https://discord.gg/paintable), where you can share your progress, see how other Challenge participants are doing, and give & get feedback from other digital artists like you.

 ## 300 - New Prizes for August 2021

 ## 400 - Finding Your Reference Photo

+Finding Your Reference Photo
+📌  You can access the Pinterest board mentioned in the video [HERE](https://www.pinterest.com/paintablecc/portrait-for-owp/)!

+👉 Once you've chosen your reference photo, post it in the [Paintable community](https://discord.gg/paintable).